barbosm/insidethefabric/chapter01.md

 FGT60D4613056666 #
 ```

+## Basic Management Config

-Now you start configuring some basic management stuff that you'll need to no matter the initial network configuration that your boss asked to, here's what you remember from the top of your head:
+Now you start thinking about some basic management stuff that you'll need to configure no matter the initial network configuration that your boss is going to ask to, here's what you remember from the top of your head:

 * Change admin password \(Top priority!\)
 * Hostname